A massively parallel pentago solver

 Like endgame solvers for other games, the backwards engine starts at the end of the game and walks backwards towards the beginning, computing the value of each position.
 Unlike previous endgame solvers, nearly all of the data is discarded once it is used, and only positions with 18 or fewer stones are kept and written to disk.
 To my knowledge, this is the first use of an endgame solver to directly compute an opening book for a nontrivial game.

 Since the massively parallel computation discarded all positions with more than 18 stones, the game isn't strongly solved unless the missing values can be quickly recomputed.
 Before the massively parallel computation, I tried the forward solver on a variety of 18 stone positions and got satisfactory performance: the solver was capable of reaching forwards to the end of the game.
-This turned out to be naive: random positions are much easier than interesting positions, and I quickly found interesting positions once I began exploring the results.
+This was naive: random positions are much easier than interesting positions, and I quickly found interesting positions once I began exploring the results.
 The first time I came across one of these the solve took an hour; I managed to get it down to 10 minutes, but this was still much too slow for an interactive website.

-Together, the 4 TB data set and the midgame engine comprise a strong solution of pentago.
+Together, the 3.7 TB data set and the midgame engine comprise a strong solution of pentago.
 Go to https://perfect-pentago.net to see the results.

 The code is organized into the following directories: